saphanaacademy/Spatial/ESRI_S4HANA/exercises/preReqs.md

 Here are the steps for completing the exercise prerequisites.

-1. Starting up an S/4HANA Trial System: It is highly recommenced that this exercise be done on a trial S/4HANA system as this is a technical / 'how to' demo.
+1. It is highly recommenced that this exercise be done on a trial S/4HANA system as this is a technical / 'how to' demo.
 This demo also uses customer sales CDS views.
 On a trial system these views would only return several hundred records vs. what is on a production system.
 If you do insist on using your production system, then you will need to filter your final custom CDS views so that a much smaller / sample record set is returned.
 Creating the custom views will be covered later on.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Starting up an S/4HANA Trial System](#s4htrial)